-We either meet with you in person or send you a hardcopy drawing via FedEx, or electronically send you a PDF depicting the evolving plans and the Front Elevation.
+We either meet with you in person or email you PDFs depicting the evolving plans and the Front Elevation.
+You are welcome to have your local print shop download and plot these out on large sheets if you wish.

 We ask for your consideration, review, possible changes and eventual approval.